shopware5/devdocs/source/developers-guide/coding-standards/index.md

 ## General

-If not statet otherwise we use the following coding styles for all source files:
+If not stated otherwise we use the following coding styles for all source files:

 - Unix-like newlines (Line Feed/LF, `\n`)
 - 4 spaces for indenting, not tabs